mantidproject/documents/Design/Instrument-2.0/Detector_Scan_NeXus_Saving.md

 │   │   ├───x_pixel_offset
 │   │   ├───y_pixel_offset
 │   │   ├───z_pixel_offset
-│   │   ├───position_scan_x (attribute 'vector' for transformation, e.g. (1., 0., 0.))
+│   │   ├───transformations (NXtransformations class)
-│   │   │   ├───scan_log
+│   │   │   ├───position_scan_x (attribute 'vector' for transformation, e.g. (1., 0., 0.))
-│   │   │       ├───time (contains the time for each entry in value) │   │   │       ├───value (single number per time entry, describing the distance along 'vector') │   │   ├───position_scan_...
+│   │   │       ├───time (contains the time for each entry in value) │   │   │       ├───value (single number per time entry, describing the distance along 'vector') │   │   │   ├───position_scan_...
 │   ├───detector_2
 │   ├───...
 ├───sample
 ```

-An open question here, especially when considering conversion from the old IDFs, is how to define the component used for `detector_X`.
+An open question here, especially when considering conversion from the old IDFs, is how to define the components that would be written as a NeXus detector.
 Technically this could be anything from the whole instrument to individual pixels, but logically it should be something like a tube.
 The only requirement is that a detector has pixels with a fixed offset at all times.

 #### Differences Between NeXus and Mantid Approach

 In the `DetectorInfo` representation in Mantid each position, rotation and mask flag of each pixel at each time index is stored separately.
 The scans are done on a pixel-by-pixel basis, and the components can not currently do any scanning.
 Different pixels are allowed to be given different scan intervals even within a component.

 The NeXus instrument proposal would not support scanning at the pixel level.
 The offset entries would be the same for each time index, with the position entries giving the scan for a component.
+In other words you cannot scale a bank via a scan - the pixel gap is constant in time.
+Scanning something like a monitor would still be possible, but if this is done for all pixels there would be a large overhead in the NeXus file with the above proposal.

 In the case of writing raw NeXus files from the instrument it is likely you would only need a subset of the offset, position scan and rotation entries based on physical knowledge of the instrument.
 After processing with Mantid this might not be so easy to achieve, as detectors can be moved around in an arbitrary way, e.g. for calibration.

-The NeXus proposal for scanning allows the start and end positions and rotations to be different during a scan interval.
-This is not supported in Mantid.
+The NeXus proposal for scanning allows the start and end positions and rotations to be different for a scan interval.
+Logically you might then interpolate between the start and end values for something that is continuously moving.
+This is not supported in Mantid, during a scan interval the detector is stationary.

 ### Component Scanning